 Most of the Library's e-books are protected by DRM (Digital Rights Management) systems.
 DRM systems control the use of digital content, such as e-books.
 If you want to be able to download an eBook to a device, you will need to use special software.
 Two common DRM software applications for downloading eBooks are Adobe Digital Editions and the Bluefire Reader App for Apple devices.

-The Office of Academic Affairs provides resources and services to all students with qualifying disabilities.
+Student Accessibility Services provides resources and services to all students with qualifying disabilities.

 Did you know that some e-books offer an audio feature where a computer-generated voice will read the section on the screen?